HTWK-App/Smartphone-App/README.md

 Smartphone-App
 ==============

-This repo holds the code for the Smartphone Application of the HTWK Leipzig, that is created with the following frameworks:
+This repository contains the code for the Smartphone-Application of the HTWK Leipzig, that is created with help of the following frameworks:

 * Apache Cordova (3.4.0)
 * Fastclick (1.0.0)